 FROM EXTRA TO EXTRA-ORDINARY

-The beautifully demure rose cut sapphire is one of the most sought after gemstones today.
-Perfect for the new-age engagement ring, rose cut sapphires emit a soft feminine, old world charm that is hard to ignore.
+The beautifully demure rose cut sapphire is one of the most sought-after gemstones today.
+Perfect for the post-age engagement ring, rose cut sapphires emit a soft feminine, old-world charm that is hard to ignore.

 WHAT ARE ROSE CUT GEMSTONES:

 Characteristically, the rose cut diamond has a rounded outline with multiple triangular facets, arranged on a flat base in rows, one on top of the other to ultimately meet at a sharp point.
 The term “rose-cut” is derived from the aesthetic of the triangular facets resembling the petals of a rose unfurling.
 As there is a flat base, there are not pavilion facets.
 This is where the difference between the rose cut and other cuts comes in.
 While most modern cuts are devised to enhance the brilliance and fire of a gemstone, the rose cut reflects light softly, giving it a distinct warm sparkle.

 Interestingly, rose cuts are still cut by hand, just like they were in the 16th century, making each stone unique.

 HISTORY OF ROSE CUT GEMSTONES: